(Almost) Efficient Mechanisms for Bilateral Trading: Warm Up: Simple Mechanisms for Bilateral Trade

 However, we do show that a more careful choice of a trade price $p$ (using only the distribution of the buyer) results in an approximation ratio of $1/2$.
 The \emph{weighted median mechanism} sets the trade price $p$ to be the point $W_b$ for which $\Fb(W_b)\cdot E[\valb|\valb<W_b] = (1-\Fb(W_b))\cdot E[\valb|\valb\geq W_b]$.
 In particular, since $E[\valb|\valb \geq W_b] \geq E[\valb|\valb<W_b]$ we get that $\Pr[\valb>W_b]\leq \frac 1 2$.
 In addition:

 \begin{theorem} The weighted median mechanism is DSIC, individually rational, budget balanced and always achieves at least $1/2$ of the optimal social welfare. \end{theorem} \begin{proof} Again, we only analyze the approximation ratio of the mechanism.
 Similarly to the analysis of the median mechanism, since the trade price $p$ depends only on the buyer's distribution we may analyze the approximation ratio assuming that $\vals$ is fixed.
 We divide our analysis into two cases: \begin{enumerate} \item $\vals<W_b$.
 In this case the item is sold whenever the buyer's value is at least $W_b$.
-The approximation ratio is at most:
+The approximation ratio can be bounded by:

 where we use Equation (\ref{eqn-weighted-median}) and $\Pr[\valb<W_b]\geq \frac 1 2$.

 \item $\vals\geq W_b$.
 In this case the item is never sold.
 We will make use of $E[\valb]=\Pr[\valb>W_b]\cdot E[\valb|\valb>W_b]+\Pr[\valb\leq W_b]\cdot E[\valb|\valb\leq W_b]\leq \frac 1 2 \cdot E[\valb] + W_b$ which implies that $\frac {E[\valb]} 2\leq W_b\leq \vals$.
 Therefore: